 The secular growth of digital data is resulting in a more diversified mix of revenue.
-For example, for the quarter ended December 27, 2013, approximately 54% of our net revenue was derived from the non-PC markets.
 As sales to the non-PC markets become a more significant portion of our revenue, events or circumstances that adversely impact demand in these markets, or our inability to address that demand successfully, could materially adversely impact our operating results.
 For example, demand in, or our sales to, the non-PC markets may be adversely affected by the following:

-Mobile Devices.
+- Mobile Devices.
 There has been and continues to be a rapid growth in devices that do not contain a hard drive such as tablet computers and smart phones.
 As tablet computers and smart phones provide many of the same capabilities as PCs, they have displaced or materially affected, and may continue to displace or materially affect, the demand for PCs.
-If we are not successful in adapting our product offerings to include disk drives or alternative storage solutions that address these devices, demand for our products in the non-PC markets may decrease and our financial results could be materially adversely affected.

-- Cloud Computing.
+If we are not successful in adapting our product offerings to include disk drives or alternative storage solutions that address these devices, demand for our products in the non-PC markets may decrease and our financial results could be materially adversely affected. - Cloud Computing.
 Consumers traditionally have stored their data on their PC, often supplemented with personal external storage devices.
 Most businesses also include similar local storage as a primary or secondary storage location.
 This storage is typically provided by hard disk drives.
 Over the last few years, cloud computing has emerged whereby applications and data are hosted, accessed and processed through a third-party provider over a broadband Internet connection, potentially reducing or eliminating the need for, among other things, significant storage inside the accessing computer.
 If we are not successful in manufacturing compelling products to address the cloud computing opportunity, demand for our products in the non-PC markets may decrease and our financial results could be materially adversely affected. - Obsolete Inventory.
 In some cases, products we manufacture for the non-PC markets are uniquely configured for a single customer's application, creating a risk of obsolete inventory if anticipated demand is not actually realized. - Macroeconomic Conditions.
 Consumer spending in the non-PC markets has been, and may continue to be, adversely affected in many regions due to negative macroeconomic conditions and high unemployment levels.
 Please see the risk factor entitled "Adverse global economic conditions and credit market uncertainty could harm our business, results of operations and financial condition." for more risks and uncertainties relating to macroeconomic conditions.